Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

    Aborting.
    ```

    In the preceding example, the commands to stop containers timed out on all the worker nodes and reported `WARNING` and `ERROR` messages.
 A summary of the issue displays and prompts the user to continue or stop.
 Respond `no` stop the shutdown.
-Then review the containers running on the nodes and stop them manually if necessary.
+Then review the containers running on the nodes.

    ```bash
    ncn-m001# for ncn in ncn-w00{1,2,3}; do echo "$ncn"; ssh $ncn "crictl ps"; echo; done